jvandertil/Jerasure/README.md

 These were added by Jos van der Til

 ## Hints ##
-It is assumed that GNU make is being used.
+* It is assumed that GNU make is being used.
-When using the JNI coupling, be sure to include the JAR file in your java.library.path or set the library path using: java -Djava.library.path={path}
+* When using the JNI coupling, be sure to include the JAR file in your java.library.path.
+  * You can also set the library path using: java -Djava.library.path={path}